fofajardo/tagalog-spellcheck-dictionary/README.md

-# Tagalog/Filipino Spellchecker
+# Tagalog/Filipino Dictionary
-A spellchecker for the Tagalog/Filipino languages (fil/tl).
+A dictionary for the Tagalog/Filipino languages (fil/tl).
 Compatible with Pale Moon, Firefox, Thunderbird, and SeaMonkey.
 Wordlist and affixes file were made by Ramil Sagum, Kevin P. Scannell, and Jan Michael Alonzo.
 Further additions to the wordlist & affixes files plus changes to follow the orthography (in spelling) were made by FranklinDM.

+This add-on is **meant to check spelling** (it is **NOT an academic dictionary** and it does **NOT include definitions/meanings for Filipino/Tagalog words**).

 To enable, right-click in a multi-line text box, select "Languages", then "Tagalog".